daksharora01/Lohit_Kriti_Software_Dev_24/README.md

-# Main Branch
+# Development Frontend Branch

-This is the production branch, and shall only contain all final code.
+This is the development branch for all front end code.
+It would primarily contain all code pertaining to the Flutter app.